Mqxx/GitHub-Markdown/README.md

 ## Tooltips

 This is how you can add your own tooltips or hover texts.
-For some reason, Markdown links that come directly after a bracket are invisible within a table.
-You can avoid this by linking directly to your file.
+For some reason, Markdown links that come directly after a bracket are sometimes invisible within a table.
+You can avoid this by linking directly to your file (For example insted of `##` use `README.md##`).
 The goal is to have no click effect on the tooltips.
 They should only look like a link so that you can more easily find the tooltip.
 You can create a tooltip by using two `##` instead of an actual link.

 ### Basic
 ```markdown